Ulysses S. Grant and the American Civil War: The Battle of Vicksburg

 Resolved to take control of the Mississippi River from the Confederacy, President Lincoln and the Union Army and Navy were determined to take the Confederate stronghold Vicksburg in 1862.
 Lincoln authorized Maj.
 Gen. John A. McClernand, a war Democrat politician, to recruit troops, the XIII corps, and organize an expedition against Vicksburg.
 A personal rivalry developed between Grant and McClernand on who would get credit for taking Vicksburg.
 The Vicksburg campaign started in December 1862 and lasted six months before the Union Army finally took the fortress.
 The campaign combined multiple important naval operations, troop maneuvers, failed initiatives, and was divided into two stages.
-The prize of capturing Vicksburg would ensure either McClernand or Grant's success and would divide the Confederacy into two eastern and western parts.
+The prize of capturing Vicksburg would ensure either McClernand or Grant's success and would divide the Confederacy into an eastern and western part.
 At the opening of the campaign, Grant attempted to capture Vicksburg overland from the Northeast; however, Confederate Generals Nathan B. Forrest and Earl Van Dorn thwarted the Union Army advance by raiding Union supply lines.
 A related direct assault riverine expedition then failed when Maj.
 Gen. William T. Sherman was repulsed by the Confederate forces at the Battle of Chickasaw Bayou.

 Grant's bold gamble: the Union fleet running the Confederate Vicksburg fortress guns.

 In January 1863, McClernand and Sherman's combined XIII and XV corps, the Army of the Mississippi, defeated the Confederates at Arkansas Post.
 Grant made five attempts to capture Vicksburg by water routes; however, all failed.
 With the Union impatient for a victory, in March 1863, the second stage to capture Vicksburg began.
 Grant marched his troops down the west side of the Mississippi River and crossed over at Bruinsburg.
 Adm.
 David D. Porter's navy ships had previously made a run past Vicksburg's batteries on April 16, 1863, enabling Union troops to be transported to the east side of the river.
 The crossing succeeded due to Grant's elaborate series of demonstrations and diversions that masked his intended movements from the Confederates.
 After the crossing, Grant maneuvered his army inland, and after a series of battles, the state capital, Jackson, Mississippi, was captured.
 Confederate general John C. Pemberton was defeated by Grant's forces at the battles of Champion Hill and of Black River Bridge and retreated to the Vicksburg fortress.
 After two unsuccessful and costly assaults on Vicksburg, Grant settled in for a 40-day siege.
 Pemberton, unable to combine forces with the army of Joseph E. Johnston, which was hovering in central Mississippi, finally surrendered Vicksburg on July 4, 1863.